zaiisao/Documentation/en/Agora Platform/security_faq.md

 ### Do the Agora servers store any voice or video content?

 No, the Agora servers do not store any voice or video content.
 The Agora SDKs send some information to the Agora servers for quality and problem reporting purposes.
 This information includes the date, time, duration of the call, and failure records.
-Agora does not collect information that affects privacy.
+Agora does not collect information that affects privacy, such as login, identification and payment.
 For any concerns, contact support@agora.io.